OTRANTO SCHOOL: THE SCHOOL OF ITALIAN LANGUAGE AND CULTURE

 TEACHERS

+Our teachers are native language teachers and have a great teaching experience.
+They follow students individually and carefully giving them great availability.
 Their lessons will be interesting, dynamic, original thanks to the various educational materials and audiovisual media used.

 +++